windytan/darc2json/README.md

 # darc2json

 darc2json is a DARC demodulator.
 It takes a 228 kHz FM multiplex signal as input, in raw PCM format, and outputs line-delimited JSON messages.
+It was designed to be used with the RTL-SDR tool `rtl_fm`, but it can read any FM multiplex signals.

 ## Supported features

+Currently, darc2json will only decode:

 * Country code
 * Network name